wechicken456/RIPv2_Shrub/README.md

 ## Overview

+***UPDATE Mar 29 - it appears the latest version of scapy available through `apt` is `2.5.0` which had an incompatibility with a function the shim was using to write packets.
+Please pull again if you pulled prior to this commit.
+Also note that it appears 2.5.0 is EXTREMELY poorly performing, so it may take 30+ sec to start getting ping responses after starting ping, and it may be inconsistent (I was recieving ~1/5 packets on my desktop running linux mint)***

 To run a simple test using these tools, here are the steps:

 1. Open 3 terminals in this repository's directory